erin-fitzpatric/fitzbot3000/README.md

 ## Setup
 1. Register a new Twitch application [Here](https://dev.twitch.tv/console/apps/create).
-2. Update 'creds.json.template' with your new application credentials.
+2. Fill out 'creds.json' based on 'creds.json.template' with your new application credentials.
-3. Create scenes through the [Philips Hue App](https://play.google.com/store/apps/details?id=com.philips.lighting.hue2&hl=en_US).
-4. Add scenes and commands to 'scenes.json.template'.
-It is recommended to turn your webcam on while selecting colors to see how they appear with your video capture settings.
-5. Add sound commands to 'sounds.json.template'.
-Download the sound files you want to use and add them to the 'Sounds' folder.
+3. Fill out 'web.json' based on 'web.json.template' (If you plan on using paypal you *MUST* use port 80)
+3. Fill in 'channel' and optionally 'bot' with your channel's username and optionally a second bot account.
+4. Forward port 80 in your router to the machine running this code.
+(Sorry paypal demands port 80 I hope you weren't hosting any other webservers.)
+5. Create actions.yaml based on actions.yaml.template
+6. Run the bot and follow any auth links it provides.

+##For paypal notifications
+You must add an IPN address that is this bot.

 ## Additional Documentation
 * [Twitch Authentication](https://dev.twitch.tv/docs/authentication)
 * [Twitch API](https://dev.twitch.tv/docs/api/)
 * [Philips Hue](https://developers.meethue.com/develop/get-started-2/)

 ## Contributing